-Conducting recipient audits at AANDC is an established practice and is guided by the Department's Recipient Audit Policy and recipient audit plan.
-Funding recipients are selected for an audit based on a risk evaluation, the value of the funding agreement and random selection.
+INAC has a Recipient Audit Policy and a recipient audit plan where recipients are selected for an audit based on a risk evaluation, the value of the funding agreement and random selection.
 These audits are conducted by independent auditors to provide assurance in the form of an audit opinion on a recipient's compliance with the terms and conditions of a funding agreement administered by the Department.
 The audit may address financial and/or non-financial aspects of the funding agreement, including the recipient's control activities in relation to funding received under the agreement.

 As part of a proactive approach to strengthening departmental management practices, the Department conducts Management Practices Audits (formerly Management Practices Reviews) to assess the adequacy of a region, a program or sector's management practices and controls in the areas of human resources, contracts, financial transactions, client-focused services and program delivery.